Day in the Life of a Tween Palm User

 Another must-have service for parents is Bark.
 Bark proactively monitors text messages, YouTube, emails and many social networks for potential safety concerns.
 You’ll get automatic alerts to signs of cyberbullying, depression, online predators, adult content and more.
 Within a few minutes of setting up Bark on my daughter’s accounts, we were alerted of potential issues related to some of the YouTube channels she subscribed to.
 Look- we can’t keep our kids in the dark, as much as we try.
 They are going to have access to social media eventually.
 The brilliant part of Palm (and Bark) is that it allows an introductory, easy way to begin the navigation of smartphones with parental discretion.

 Her Palm is tiny; literally fitting in the palm of her hand.
 Every morning, she tucks it around her wrist on her way to school and upon entering her classroom, it is safely hidden in the small front pocket of her backpack.
-Instead of buying them a full fledged expensive smartphone, for just $299, your child can begin the introductory world of connectivity- the way we, as her parents see fit.
+Instead of buying them a full fledged expensive smartphone, for under $300, your child can begin the introductory world of connectivity- the way we, as her parents see fit.

 After school, this mom doesn’t have to stress like before.
 Between running errands, school meetings, meal prepping or a business meeting running over, I can easily text her and let her know Mom is running late and to find her brother and wait patiently for me at the pick up line.
 Anxiety and worries on both ends solved.